ltudorrazvan/Robotic-Manipulator-for-Biological-Sample-Handeling/README.md

 **Problem formulation:** How can a robot manipulator be used to develop a prototype for performing a sterilisation control test with biological indicators in small- to medium-sized hospitals?

 ## Key Features
-- Automated insertion of biological indicator (BI) samples into incubator slots at a fixed 45° angle.
+- Automated insertion of biological indicator (BI) samples into incubator slots.
 - Automated placement and removal of the incubator lid.
 - Automated retrieval of incubated samples into an inspection tray.
 - Custom v-shaped parallel gripper (135°) for self-centring cylindrical samples.